anegg0/gr0wing-hugo/content/posts/2013-07-15-ascetic-fantasies.md

 I came back to a more conventional life 10 years later, only to discover that there are many young people <a href="http://www.gr0wing.com/4-things-you-should-know-if-you-want-to-be-a-buddhist-monk/" target="_blank">drawn to this article</a> because they&#8217;re about to do just the same thing I did a while ago.

-The underlying mindset that pushes someone to become a monk or go to a solitary retreat is often an angry message sent to society: &#8220;so far you didn&#8217;t manage to make me happy, so I&#8217;m outta here!&#8221;.
+The underlying mindset that pushes someone to become a monk or go to a solitary retreat is often an angry message sent to society: "so far you didn&#8217;t manage to make me happy, so I&#8217;m outta here!".
 Yep, shaving your head and going for a saffron robe can be a way to tell the system to go fuck itself and I can totally relate to that.

 That&#8217;s also what I sense in many of the messages I receive, but I think that it&#8217;s not always necessary to go through that rejection step.

-I&#8217;m not here to ruin everyone&#8217;s inspiration toward asceticism, but I believe in the &#8220;Garbage In/Garbage Out&#8221; law: your initial motivation will determine the nature of your outcome.
+I&#8217;m not here to ruin everyone&#8217;s inspiration toward asceticism, but I believe in the "Garbage In/Garbage Out" law: your initial motivation will determine the nature of your outcome.
 Renouncing because of an adolescent crisis generally gets you nowhere.

 In fact, you&#8217;re better off studying first, then gradually move on to more radical forms of practice.